44 ways to market your small business

 15. Make the most of your store front

-If you have an actual physical location for your business then make the most of it.
-Even if you’re closed the right shop front signs can continue to advertise your business and make a great first impression.
-Make sure you include any website details and contact details so potential customers can get hold of you.
+If you have a physical store for your business, it's important to make the most of your store front to attract customers.
+Even if your store is closed, a well-designed shop front can continue to advertise your business and make a great first impression.
+You can include your website details and contact information using shop front signs, so potential customers can easily get in touch with you.

 16. Add your listing to online business directories